Tornado hits Missouri capital as deadly storms sweep state

 At the Cole County Sheriff's office in Jefferson City, insulation, shingles and metal pieces lay on the ground outside the front doors.

 Jefferson City school district offices were closed because many of its buildings were without power and sustained damage overnight.
-Also, the state high school track championships scheduled this weekend in the city were postponed, with the Missouri State High School Activities Association issuing a release that warned, "Do not travel to Jefferson City."
+The state high school track championships scheduled this weekend in the city were moved to different sites in central Missouri, after the Missouri State High School Activities Association issued a release that warned, "Do not travel to Jefferson City."

 The weather service had received 22 reports of tornadoes by late Wednesday, though some may have been duplicate sightings of the same twister.